Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Ceph_New_RGW_Deployment_Failing.md

 1. Observe that a Ceph RGW deployment is failing to deploy because the address is already in use.

     1. Use the `cephadm` logs to see if this error is occurring.
-The command below is following the `cephadm` logs.
+The following command is following the `cephadm` logs.
 It may take a minute or two for the Ceph to attempt to deploy RGW and for the error to appear.

         ```bash
         ceph -W cephadm